-You can access Rumba+ programs from Start > Programs > Micro Focus Rumba+ Desktop.
+You can access Rumba+ programs from the Rumba+ Desktop Start menu folder.
 This includes the Rumba+ Desktop Tools folder.
 Exactly what programs are available depends on which components you installed.

 The Rumba+ Desktop Tools folder contains tools for system administrators, such as: